 Who plans Baccalaureate?

 Baccalaureate is a celebration designed by a group of dedicated seniors, supported by the Office of Spiritual Life.
 This planning committee works together to create the ceremony the seniors find most meaningful.
 These seniors begin meeting in January to envision their class’s ceremony and to gather peers to perform at this wonderful event.

 This year’s planning team is supported by Clara Daikh, Program Manager for Spiritual Life.
 Students interested in shaping this annual ritual, choosing speakers, and recruiting senior musical or artistic offerings are welcome to join the team.
 Contact Clara if interested: email@example.com.

 What is the history of the Baccalaureate?

 The odd name, baccalaureate, comes from the early years of higher education when the bachelor’s degree was called “the baccalaureate.”
 It is believed that, during the 15th century, Oxford University established a tradition of sending their graduates off through a (very) long service that included sermons offered in Latin.
-When this tradition was carried to the United States the ceremony was changed, with the distinctly religious aspects of the ceremony encompassed in a service before Commencement.
+When this tradition was carried to the United States the ceremony was changed and the distinctly religious aspects of the ceremony were encompassed in a service before Commencement.
 That service came to be called “Baccalaureate.”
-The word began as baccalaureus, (bachelor), and was altered to bacca lauri, (laurel berry) to mirror the bay tree leaves that were woven into crowns to be placed on the heads of scholars.
+The word began as baccalaureus , (bachelor), and was altered to bacca lauri , (laurel berry) to mirror the bay tree leaves that were woven into crowns to be placed on the heads of scholars.